Expertise

 Robotic prostatectomy is a form of keyhole surgery where the robotic device is interposed between surgeon and patient.
 Importantly, the surgeon precisely controls every movement the robotic instruments make.
 The robot does not perform any actions autonomously and is therefore more accurately termed a master-slave device.
 The robotic instruments enable more degrees of freedom of movement than the human hand and are therefore ideal for performing complex reconstructive surgery in a confined space, such as joining the bladder to the urethra deep in the pelvis during a radical prostatectomy.

 Like any keyhole surgery, robotic prostatectomy causes less trauma to the abdominal wall than open surgery, leading to a faster recovery time.
-Associate Professor Grummet performs both robotic and open prostatectomy depending on each individual patient's circumstances.
+A/Professor Grummet performs both robotic and open prostatectomy depending on each individual patient's circumstances.

 See more about robotic prostatectomy on the video gallery page